Answered! Jump to accepted answer.

 Même s'il me le disait, je ne le croirais pas.

-This relates to:Although = bien que + Le Subjonctif or même si + L'Indicatif -
+This question relates to:French lesson "Although = bien que + Le Subjonctif or même si + L'Indicatif"

 Kwiziq language super star

 15 August 2018

 Yes of course you can use the imparfait after 'même si', as in your example and the following one,

 "Même si je voulais le faire, je ne le ferais pas."

 The point of the lesson is that it is a tense from the Indicative Mood and not the Subjunctive in the case of 'bien que'.

 Cécile, thanks for your helpful reply.